Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/wikimedia-brief/essay.md

 It also risks breaking or neglecting existing Wikimedia-facing integrations that were built around FSW, SWU, custom rendering, and external analyzer or image-server links.

-## What would help
+## A realistic public posture

-Wikimedia could help by:
+A realistic public posture would:

-- starting from the actual production ecosystem rather than the assumption that the Unicode block already solves the problem
+- start from the actual production ecosystem rather than the assumption that the Unicode block already solves the problem
-- supporting interim practical use of FSW and SWU where needed
+- acknowledge that FSW and SWU remain the practical baseline where SignWriting is already in use
-- helping advocate inside the UTC (especially as a new participant or voting member) for concrete improvements if a viable technical path emerges
+- avoid claims that the current Unicode block already provides a complete compatible solution

 ## Good next step